Combination Products — Verus FDA

 Pre-filled syringes, autoinjectors, inhalers, transdermal systems where device and drug must be evaluated together.

-Borderline Classification
+Borderline classification

-Products where "is it a device?" or "is it a drug?" is unclear and RFD strategy is necessary.
+Products where “is it a device?” or “is it a drug?” is unclear and an RFD strategy is necessary.

 Teams navigating CDER/CDRH/CBER interfaces and needing clear ownership and documentation strategies.